The D20 Beat: The DM’s Guild is a fantastic way for D&D to resurrect old settings

 Don’t let us down.

 The D20 Beat is GamesBeat managing editor Jason Wilson’s column on role-playing games.
 It covers video games, the digital components of traditional tabletop RPGs, and the rise of RPG streaming.
-If drop me a line if you have any RPG news, insights, or memories to share … or just want to roll a digital d20 with me.
+Drop me a line if you have any RPG news, insights, or memories to share … or just want to roll a digital d20 with me.